stevencombs/retrocombs.github.io/_posts/2015/2015-07-03-ikea-fullflja-gel-pen.md

 ![](https://lh5.googleusercontent.com/-bzmvpBcS2rM/VZWYIFyMjeI/AAAAAAABllk/epJq6zM4rZc/w1022-h767-no/IMG_20150702_154226.jpg)

 Still, Johanna has designed a pen that is attractive.
-There are design features I appreciate.
+There are design features I appreciate in this roughly 5.5" length pen.
 First, the cap solidly snaps over the stainless steel pen tip to create an air tight pocket.
 Posting is solid and you will not lose the cap.
 While the entire pen has a matte finish, a shiny stripe on the cap reminds us that this pen does not include a clip.

 ![](https://lh3.googleusercontent.com/nz3-7BkfUA8HlpcFVt7UBRjDXmWXVEOMgTlrb0TDyydN=s1330-no)